Menu

 • AB 1000 applies statewide to buildings over 100,000 s.f. used for logistics or warehousing.

-• The bill includes a 1,000 foot buffer that drops back to 750 feet if a series of mitigations and studies are met, including new restrictions of heavy-duty vehicles and new requirements for clean fleets, and many others.
+• The bill includes a 1,000-foot buffer that drops back to 500 feet if ZEV mitigations and met. (these mitigations are unattainable)

 • AB 1000 includes a broad definition of sensitive receptors.
 This includes residential, daycare, schools, health care, community center, places of worship, places of incarceration, and playfields.